 Estate tax planning for married couples with taxable estates usually involves preparing Wills which divide the estate of the first spouse to die into two shares.
-One share is the portion of a deceased person's estate that is exempt from estate tax (\$675,000 in 2000, scheduled to increase to \$1,000,000 by 2006).
-This amount is sometimes referred to as the "Tax Free Amount."
-The balance of the estate, i.e., the amount that exceeds the exemption amount in the year of death, passes to the surviving spouse (or to a Marital Trust) to defer estate tax.
+One share is the portion of a deceased person's estate that is exempt from estate tax (\$1,500,000 in 2004 and 2005).
+This amount is sometimes referred to as the "Tax Free Amount."\\\ The balance of the estate, i.e., the amount that exceeds the exemption amount in the year of death, passes to the surviving spouse (or to a Marital Trust) to defer estate tax.
 This excess amount is referred to as the "Marital Deduction Amount."